qlik-oss/core-website/docs/documentation/custom-analytics-ui.md

 * Third party identity provider integration.
 * It should be possible to login.
 * It should be possible to logout.
-Note: logout will not be implemented in this first phase.
 * All back-end services depends on JWTs as the means of authentication.
 * WebSockets MUST work (i.e. we cannot depend on being able to set headers on the HTTP upgrade request).